Wanda Lou,

 December 30, 1898

-Miss Hollenbeck and Miss Weatherford of Willow Springs arevisiting friends in this City.
+Miss Hollenbeck and Miss Weatherford of Willow Springs are visiting friends in this City.

 Howell County Gazette